spoonapps/docs/doc/reference/commands/build.md

 	# Build the image using version 11.6.205 of the Spoon VM
 	> spoon build --xvm=11.6.205 C:\spoon.me

 The working directory inside the container can be specified with the **-w** flag.
-This flag may be overridden by a **workdir**  instructions in a Spoonscript.
+This flag may be overridden by a **workdir**  instructions in a SpoonScript.

 Note that this flag sets the woring directory within the intermediate container used to build the output image.
 It does *not* set the initial working directory of the image.